SOCI 325: Sociology of Science

 • What does it mean for knowledge to be correct?

-• What makes knowledge different from belief?
+• What makes knowledge different from "mere belief"?

 • How can one justify knowledge?